-One of the peculiar things and hardest to understand when working with C++ is that code files are divided into two types of files.
+One of the peculiar and most difficult things to understand when working with C++ is that code files are divided into two types.

 On one hand we have:

-• Header Files (.h) that contain the declarations (what classes, functions, or constants exist)
+.h) that contain declarations (what classes, functions, or constants exist) - Implementation files (

-This can be shocking (besides being a hassle), since most modern languages combine declarations and definitions in a single file.
+This can be surprising (and also a hassle), since most modern languages have declarations and definitions in a single file.

-However, when computers were much less powerful, this division helped to reduce compilation times ⌛, especially in large projects (nowadays it doesn’t make much sense anymore).
+However, when computers were much less powerful, this division helped reduce compilation times ⌛, especially in large projects (nowadays it doesn’t make much sense).

-This is a direct inheritance from C, where this separation of code into headers (.h) and sources (.c) was already done.
+This is a direct inheritance from C, where code was already separated into headers (.h) and sources (.c)

-Although they are not always strictly necessary, .h and .cpp files are still a daily occurrence in any C++ project (let’s face it, you will have to deal with them one way or another).
+Although not always strictly necessary, .h and .cpp files are still part of the daily routine in any C++ project (so you’ll have to deal with them one way or another).

 Modules are a more modern alternative for managing projects.